 Provided you wish to notify your students of organization of your course, you might use the introductory text.
 Shown at the beginning of the interactive syllaus and contains some introductory and other important information pertinent to your course such as teachers' e-mail addresses, their office hours, completion pre-requisites, etc. You can fill in the introductory text in:The Information System Teacher [select a course] Interactive syllabi Edit Edit (pencil icon at the top right of the banner with the interactive syllabus name)

 The system allows teachers to insert their own opening image or select from a set of basic ready-made themes.
+The same opening image can be set for chapters.
 To adjust the image to the correct size, you can turn to Servisní středisko pro podporu e-learningu na MU.

 1 After reaching the right corner of the banner with the interactive syllabus name, you will be able to edit the basic information about the sylabus: the name, the opening image, the person displayed and the introductory text.